koush/EFI-SkullCanyon/README.md

 rm -rf EFI
 # check out this EFI
 git clone https://github.com/koush/EFI-SkullCanyon.git EFI
-# If you chose a different processor, modify the aforementioned file in VoodooTSCSync.kext.
 # Exit the Terminal and unmount ESP in Finder.app.
 ```
 (You'll need to do this again on your SSD later)